 We have been lucky, and life has offered us much.
-But life also chucks curve balls, about which I have written on this very blog, and 2016 was no different.
-Our lovely happy house was good for our life before 2016 happened, good for the life in which my husband worked overseas as a petroleum engineer, and the life in which he was gone for long stretches at a time in order to do that work.
+But life also chucks curve balls, many about which I have written on this very blog, and 2016 was no different.
+Our lovely happy house was good for our life before 2016 happened, good for the life in which my husband worked overseas as a petroleum engineer, and the life in which he was gone for long stretches at a time.
 In that life he was paid a lot of money to do that work, so even though we had to deal with separations, we never had to worry about money.

 It would be nice if I could say we did the noble thing without prompting, and gave big oil the finger all on our own...if I could say that we are moving out of our lovely house because we said enough is enough, and if he made the switch to an alternative energy career just because we believe in it and it was the right thing to do.

-We believe in raising our family in Minnesota, where the quality of life is high and the environment is clean.
+How it really went is that we believe in raising our family in Minnesota, where the quality of life is high and the environment is clean.
 So that put some distance between us and oil, and we have stubbornly stuck to that.
 And we do believe in the necessity and the common good of alternative energy sources, but still, that's not how it went down.
-Who voluntarily walks away from sixty percent of their income?
+Who voluntarily walks away from seventy percent of their income?
 Not us.
 The oil market crashed a while back, and over the course of the last year or so, we have been waiting, biding our time, burning through our savings to pay for our lovely house, trying to figure it out ever since.

 We had selfishly hoped oil might recover, even just long enough for us to save a little more money before a transition to local work and clean energy.
 But enough is enough, so now it's time for action.
 Which means that our house is no longer the right house for our new life...the one where my husband does have a local job in alternative energy, a great job, but one where the compensation is far less generous than what he's had in the past.
 Hence, a personal housing crisis.